 The Company has adopted a share option scheme on 21 July 2011 (the "Share Option Scheme") which has a life of 10 years from the date of adoption.
-The remaining life of the Share Option Scheme is approximately 1 year.
+The Share Option Scheme was expired on 21 July 2021.

-The purpose of the Share Option Scheme is to provide the Company with a flexible means of giving incentive to rewarding, remunerating, compensating and/or providing benefits to the participants (being any employee (whether full-time or part-time), Directors or consultants of each member of the Group, provided that the board of Directors may have absolute discretion to determine whether or not one falls within the above category) and for such other purposes as the Board may approve from time to time.
+The purpose of the Share Option Scheme is to provide the Company with a flexible means of giving incentive to rewarding, remunerating, compensating and/or providing benefits to the participants (being any employees (whether full-time or part-time), Directors or consultants of each member of the Group, provided that the Board may have absolute discretion to determine whether or not one falls within the above category) and for such other purposes as the Board may approve from time to time.